 - Wrap the cheese in the paper, then loosely with plastic wrap.

-Your cheese stays fresher longer, and the label lets you know at a glance what's in the package.
+With the above method, your cheese stays fresher longer, and the label lets you know at a glance what's in the package.
 Next, your cheese is ready for storage.

 Properly wrapped and chilled, very hard cheese like Parmesan can stay good for weeks.
 Hard cheese like Cheddar could last a couple of weeks or more.
 Softer cheeses like Brie should be eaten within a few days.